oliver-jenny/oliver-jenny/README.md

 ### I like to...

 >
-> 📈 Improve my skills in various topics (Also non-it related)
+> 📈 Improve my skills in various topics (IT and non-IT related)
 > 🗺️ Travel the world
 > 🏔️ Go onto adventures with friends
-> 📷 Document the world with the help of my camera
+> 📸 Document the world with the help of my camera
 >

 ***